 Side note: More than one-third of the entire human population is active on Facebook every month.
 If you want to attract loyal paying customers to your online store, Facebook is full of potential buyers!

 People who shop online are naturally spending more time on their computers or smartphones and, more likely than not, more time on a social media platform.
 That time spent on social media platforms can be put to good use, and the big names like Facebook and Twitter know that full-well.
 That’s why they offer online businesses like yours the ability to advertise on their platforms!
 Instagram even allows for eCommerce businesses selling on its platform.

 Bonus note: Whether you’re planning on running ads on Facebook, Google, or any of the other top ad platforms, you can track and analyze the profitability of your ads with BeProfit Profit Tracker, an app that turns all of your shop’s complex data into super easy-to-understand charts and graphs, so you don’t miss a beat.
 No more messy spreadsheets or bouncing around from one platform to the next to look at everything.

 2. Engage in email marketing

-Sending out promotional emails to attract business might seem outdated, given the huge advancements made since the invention of the plain-old email.
+Sending out promotional emails to attract customers to business might seem outdated, given the huge advancements made in digital marketing since the invention of the plain-old email.
 So it might come as a great surprise to learn that email marketing continues to be the number one form of digital marketing in terms of ROI, with a whopping 122% return.

 In case that wasn’t clear – yes, email marketing outperforms social media marketing and paid search.
 It’s a wonder more people aren’t referring to email marketing as the “old-faithful” form of marketing!